Judge revives Covington Catholic High student\'s slander suit against Washington Post

 Recordings reporting Sandmann\'s experience with Phillips became famous online - including a few clasps that didn't show the full occurrence.
 Inadequate video clasps posted online incited across the board allegations that Sandmann was a bigot who had drawn nearer Phillips and taunted him; the See of Covington and Covington Catholic Secondary School immediately censured Sandmann\'s conduct and pledged control.

 Inside days, however, increasingly complete film from the day demonstrated a few individuals from the Dark Hebrew Israelites, a periphery strict gathering, harassing Sandmann and his colleagues with homophobic and supremacist language.
+At that point, Philips could be seen drawing nearer Sandmann and slamming a drum just creeps from his face, while Sandmann looked forward.

 Judge Bertelsman\'s decision explicitly concerned announcing by The Post, refering to claims by Phillips that Sandmann had \"blocked\" him and \"would not enable him to retreat.\"